ray-project/deltacat/deltacat/docs/table/README.md

 # 3  Charlie  35  Chicago
 ```

-Also, it's worth noting that `dc.write` and `dc.read` are simply aliases for `dc.write_to_table` and `dc.read_table`.
-Their behavior is identical, and the choice of which to use is a matter of preference (i.e., brevity vs. clarity).
+Note that `dc.write` and `dc.read` are just aliases for `dc.write_to_table` and `dc.read_table`.
+Their behavior is identical, and the choice of which to use is a matter of personal preference.

 ## Table Properties
 Table properties are used to configure the table's read/write behavior and optimization level.
 Custom table properties can be specified during table writes via `dc.write`, when the table is created via `dc.create_table`, and when the table is updated via `dc.alter_table`.
 Any properties that are not explicitly set at table creation time will inherit default values.
 Table properties can be read via a table version's `read_table_property` method and updated via `dc.alter_table`.